Preta case: Conviction

-The conviction of the accused, which occurred years later, brought the case back to the media, and would have been based on the fact that the murder of the dog would have brought psychological damage to the local population.
+The conviction of the accused, which occurred years later, brought the case back to the media, and would have been based on the fact that the killing of the dog would have brought psychological damage to the local population.
 Alberto Conceição da Cunha Neto, for having a criminal record, received the highest sentence among the three accused, being sentenced in 2007 to one year of detention in a semi-open regime.
 Alberto Neto was ordered to pay compensation for collective moral damages in the amount of R$6,035.04, which must be directed to the city's municipal kennel.
 Alberto would have already responded to an investigation for mistreatment of animals and illegal possession of a weapon in 2003, when he shot and killed a boxer dog in neighboring Praia do Laranjal.